5 Ways to Make Protein Oatmeal

 Protein Powder in Oatmeal

-First off I’ll cover protein powder.
-I have been adding protein powder to my oatmeal more and more recently.
-It adds a ton of protein, is super simple to add and can add a fun flavor to the oatmeal.
+I know adding protein powder to oatmeal might seem like something only body builders or athletes do, but I have been adding protein powder to my oatmeal and I love it!.
+It adds a ton of protein, is super simple to add and can add a fun flavor to the oatmeal as well.
 This chocolate peanut butter protein oatmeal gets its chocolate flavor from the protein powder.
 Double win!
 Protein powder works great in pretty much any kind of oatmeal – mix it into overnight oats or to stovetop oatmeal.
 1 scoop of protein powder has about 15-20 grams of protein.

-Protein powder is also a great option if you’re vegan or avoid eggs or dairy, considering a lot of the easy protein options include both of those things.
+Protein powder is also a great option if you’re vegan or avoid eggs or dairy, considering a lot of the easy protein options (like yogurt and eggs) won’t work for you.
 Wondering which protein powder to use?
 Check out this post where I share all my favorite plant-based protein powder brands.

 - 1/2 cup old fashioned rolled oats